iddhanushka/fakestore-product-sync/readme.md

 Use the Sync Now button to import products.

-Last sync details will appear at the bottom of the settings page
+Last sync details will appear at the bottom of the settings page.

-Please make sure to update tests as appropriate.

 ## Security